-I paint what I see and what I imagine.
 Working from photographs that I take throughout my day, I interpret what I encounter - appreciating the mundane, typical, beautiful, unexpected.
 Library patrons typing and reading.
 Luggage plopped at an airport gate.
 Hands holding.
 Commuters on the train - moving, waiting, distant, relating.
-The subject matter primarily focuses on people interacting within public spaces, exploring the interplay between individuals’ inner worlds and public representations.
-The spaces that they inhabit are at once recognizable and transformed.

-I take these real moments and, through luscious oil paint, bring them into an energized world of color, texture, and movement.
-A structured under painting gives way to layers that are more stylized and emotional.
+I start my paintings with a structured under painting that gives way to layers that are more stylized.
 I like to work quickly, blending wet paint into wet paint, pulling it off to reveal colors below.
 I allow space for the material to speak for itself, giving an element of surprise that contributes to the altered nature of the scenes that I am representing.